 - Elliott Templeton

-This gallery was founded by world-famous artist-photographer Jack Pierson.
-He drew inspiration from Somerset Maugham's novel, The Razor's Edge (1944).
-The hero?
-Elliott Templeton, a fictitious American bachelor art dealer, seduced by the promise of aristocratic, post-war Paris.
+This gallery was founded by world-famous artist-photographer Jack Pierson, drawing inspiration from Somerset Maugham's 1944 novel, The Razor's Edge.
+The book’s hero, Elliott Templeton, is an American art dealer seduced by the promise of post-war Paris.
+This hopeful and utterly luxe hunger for beauty seeps into the space itself.

-Start in the front room, an intimate space where conversation seems to…go there.
-It's a space you can drink in the work, often celebrating the lusciousness of paint, the nude male bodies, and clothed debonair gentlemen who feel plucked from a 1950s film.
+Start in the front room, an intimate space where you can drink in the work, which often celebrates the sexy lusciousness of paint, the nude male body, or clothed debonair gentlemen who feel plucked from a 1950s film.

-Then, move to the back room.
-More art on the walls, a built-in bookshelf, and a huge table frothing with flowers, ceramics, and other delicious objets d’art.
-Spoiler alert: the whole experience might (ok, definitely) inspire you to reimagine your living room.
+When you’re done, the back room has more art on the walls, a built-in bookshelf, and a huge table frothing with flowers, ceramics, and other delicious objets d’art.
+Spoiler alert: the whole experience will inspire you to reimagine your living room.

 Want to know where art is headed next?
 Here are the ones to watch.